Oral Sedation Vs Laughing Gas

 We administer laughing gas through a scented nosepiece, and it should help you relax and maybe even make you feel giddy (thus the name).
 Once your dental procedure is completed, we switch over to 100% oxygen, to bring you back to alertness.
 With laughing gas, you can drive yourself home from your dental appointment.

-For further information about oral sedation vs laughing gas, or to schedule a free dental consultation or dental appointment, please call the dental office near you:
+For additional information about oral sedation vs laughing gas, or to schedule a free dental consultation or dental appointment, please call the dental office near you:

 Highlands Ranch – near C-470 and University Boulevard, in Highlands Ranch, (303) 309-0749